Privacy and security

 - Go to your account settings to check your connected devices and disconnect any you don’t recognise.

-- Check your activity history with your linked services and contact that service if you see suspicious activity.
+- Check your linked services for changes or incorrect information, such as bank details.
+Contact that service if you see suspicious activity.

 If you still have concerns about your myGov account, contact us.

-Make sure you use a strong password that’s easy for you to remember but hard for others to guess.
+Make sure you use a strong, unique password that isn't used anywhere else.
+It should be easy for you to remember but hard for others to guess.
 Learn about creating strong passphrases on the Australian Cyber Security Centre website.

 You’ve been scammed or given your information to a scammer